-12.9 Upright position at the end of a Combination Spin
+Upright position at the end of a combination spin

-When an Upright position is executed at the end of a Solo Spin and on the same foot as the previous position, it will not be called as an upright but considered the exit of the spin, unless it has a difficult variation, change of foot or clear artistic position (such as crossed foot or raise an arm).
+When an Upright position is executed at the end of a Solo Spin and on the same foot as the previous position, it will not be called as an upright but considered the exit of the spin, unless it has a difficult variation, change of foot or clear artistic position (such as crossed foot).
+This will not apply for categories that can only execute upright and sit spins.